riptano/astra-portal-getting-started/gettingStartedWithAstraDB/overview.md

 _(This came from docs.
 Admittedly, it sounds a lille markety.
 Might change this)_

 ### In this guide, we will
-- Create an Astra database
+- Learn what an Astra database is and what it provides
 - Learn about guardrails and how those affect databases
 - Learn what application changes are needed to connect to Astra DB
+- Create an Astra database

+### Prerequisites
+This is a placeholder to see what it looks like